-Some of the worse animal abuses are inflicted on poultry animals.
-There are no federal welfare laws governing the raising, transport, or slaughter of chickens and turkeys in the U.S.
+Some of the worse animal abuses

+To date there are no federal welfare laws governing the raising, transport, or slaughter of chickens in the U.S. Chickens bleed, hurt, and cry just like any other creature.
+They deserve humane protection under the law.

-Chickens raised for meat are kept in large warehouses, which typically hold 25,000 birds.
-In crowded groups of thousands, no social order is possible, and in their frustration, the birds trample each other and peck at one another to the degree that they draw blood and even kill each other.
-They are de-beaked to reduce fighting injuries.
+Chickens raised for meat are kept in large warehouses, which typically hold 25.000 birds.

+In crowded groups of thousands, no social order is possible, and in their frustration, the birds peck at one another so vehemently that they draw blood and even kill each other.

+To keep the birds wakeful and eating, lights are kept on for 23 hours a day.

-Meat chickens are genetically altered to grow twice as fast and twice as large as their ancestors.
-Their fleshy bodies grow heavy so quickly that development of their bones and joints can't keep up.
-Many of these animals crouch or hobble about in pain on flawed feet and legs, as their legs are not capable of supporting their abnormally heavy bodies.
-Chickens also suffer from congestive heart failure because their heart and lungs are not developed enough to support the remainder of their rapidly growing body.
+Meat chickens are genetically altered to grow twice as fast and twice as large as their ancestors

+Fleshy bodies of broiler chickens grow heavy so quickly that development of their bones and joints can't keep upMany of these animals crouch or hobble about in pain on flawed feet and legs.

+Modern meat chickens also experience crippling leg disorders, as their legs are not capable of supporting their abnormally heavy bodies.

+Chickens suffer from congestive heart failure because their heart and lungs are not developed enough to support the remainder of their rapidly growing body.

+Crowded together in warehouses which causes trampling and fighting.
+They are de-beaked.